Application of tropical optimization for solving multicriteria problems of pairwise comparisons using log-Chebyshev approximation: Introduction

+As another bridge between the tropical mathematics and the mathematics of uncertainty, we consider the concept of Chebyshev distance and related theory of Chebyshev approximation.
+In tropical semifields, Chebyshev distance is introduced in a direct way using only internal operations, which offers a strong potential for developing efficient techniques to solve optimization problems involving Chebyshev approximation.
+At the same time, the methods and techniques of Chebyshev approximation appear to be in growing demand as useful approach to solve optimization and other problems in fuzzy mathematics \cite{Dubois1999Computing,Liu2008Multiobjective,Li2010Chebyshev}, which makes the related results in tropical mathematics relevant.

+The known methods to address uncertain decision problems under multiple criteria include both crisp and fuzzy implementations of regular multiobjective optimization methods and heuristic algorithms \cite{Luhandjula1989Fuzzy,Buckley1990Multiobjective,Fiedler2006Linear,Elwahed2008Intelligent}.
+One of the approaches is to use methods and techniques of tropical optimization which is concerned with optimization problems that are formulated and solved in terms of tropical mathematics.
+Due to the clear connection between the fuzzy and tropical mathematics, the development of new solutions that are based on multiobjective tropical optimization suggests a promising resource to handle uncertain multicriteria decision problems, for example through a fuzzy implementation of the optimization method.

-The problem of evaluating ratings (scores, priorities, weights) of alternatives based on their pairwise comparisons under multiple criteria is a widely occurring and highly demanded decision-making problem, which has been studied for decades in many researches including the classical paper by L.~L.~Thurstone \cite{Thurstone1927Law}.
-Given results of comparisons of decision alternatives in the form of pairwise comparison matrices, the problem is to find a vector of individual ratings (scores, priorities, weights) of alternatives, which can be used to rank alternatives according to their ratings and thus provide a basis for optimal decisions.
+The problem of evaluating ratings (scores, priorities, weights) of alternatives based on pairwise comparisons under multiple criteria is an uncertain decision problem, where the uncertainty arises from subjective judgment errors and imprecise data of comparisons.
+This uncertainty leads to inconsistent or opposite results of rating and ranking alternatives, and needs to be managed to achieve acceptable solutions.
+The problem under consideration is widely occurring and highly demanded in decision making, and has been studied for decades in many researches including the classical paper by L.~L.~Thurstone \cite{Thurstone1927Law}.
+Given results of comparisons of decision alternatives in the form of pairwise comparison matrices, the problem is to find a vector of individual ratings of alternatives, which can be used to rank alternatives according to their ratings and thus provide a basis for optimal decisions.

-The solution techniques available for the problem apply various heuristic procedures that do not guarantee the optimal solution, but produce acceptable results in practice, and mathematical methods that are formally justified, but may be computationally very expensive.
+The solution techniques available for the problem apply various heuristic procedures that do not guarantee the optimal solution, but usually produce acceptable results in practice, and mathematical methods that are formally justified, but may be computationally very expensive.
 Along with the methods based on conventional algebra, there exist solutions that use interval arithmetic, fuzzy arithmetic and tropical algebra.